Last Updated 27/05/2021 11:00am

-Organisations with fresh ideas to help boost Devon’s economy and help those people and businesses hardest hit by the Covid pandemic are being urged to submit their bids into a new national fund that will open for applications on April 14, 2021.
+Organisations with fresh ideas to help boost Devon’s economy and help those people and businesses hardest hit by the Covid pandemic have been urged to submit their bids into a new national fund that opened for applications on April 14, 2021.

 The one-year Community Renewal Fund pilot could be worth up to £24m across Devon this year and is a trial for the Government’s Shared Prosperity Fund.